Overview of Residency Training

 To be eligible to apply for the residency, physicians must complete at least one year of ACGME-approved clinical training prior to entering the residency.
 We have one (Transitional year PGY-1) training slot offered jointly with Bassett Healthcare in Cooperstown, New York.

 Residents may apply to the program having previously obtained an MPH degree.
 In this instance, the first-year will be customized to suit your training needs.

 For more information on applying to the residency program, click here.

-Throughout the residency training, residents work with the Program Director and Clinical Director to customize their training areas of interest, such as epidemiology, health policy and management, global health, program management and evaluation, and maternal and child health.
+Throughout the residency training, residents work with the Program Director, Clinical Director, and Academic Directors to customize their training areas of interest, such as epidemiology, health policy and management, global health, program management and evaluation, and maternal and child health.
 Residents are guided toward courses and rotations designed to facilitate the development of resident expertise in these key areas of public health.